JMoore11235/GU_Deck_Tracker/README.md

 After that, the tracker should be completely funcitonal.
 Once you're in a game, the top button will bring you to your opponents gudecks.com page, which will allow you to look at their decks if you want to.<br>

 Finally, the settings page can be used to change the text font/size as well as transparency.
 Also, if your output_log.txt file is in a weird spot (or you aren't on Windows), you'll need to update the path to the file there.
-Make sure to provide the full path (i.e. starting at the very top, such as "C:" for windows, and ending with ".../output_log.txt".<br>
+Make sure to provide the full path (i.e. starting at the very top, such as "C:" for windows, and ending with ".../output_log.txt").<br>

+I believe that this should work with any OS that can run Python (which is pretty much anything normal), but if you're on Mac/Linux, I'd really appreciate if you tell me if it works or not for you!

 ## Known Bugs<br>